Aoi-hosizora/NER-BiLSTM-CRF-Affix-PyTorch/README.md

 ### Train

-+ First, download eng.testa, eng.testb, eng.train, glove.6B.100d.txt to `./data/` folder.
++ First, download eng.train, eng.testa, eng.testb, glove.6B.100d.txt and save to `./data/` folder.
-+ The evaluate script will ask you to have a perl interpreter, commonly it has been installed on Linux systems.
 + To train, execute the following script.
 You can edit some parameters in [train.py](./train.py).
+> Tips: The evaluate script will ask you to have a perl interpreter, commonly it has been installed on Linux systems.

 ```bash
 python3 train.py \